tardate/LittleArduinoProjects/Electronics101/SwitchPowerNFET/README.md

 The standard configuration in such cases is low-side switch - where the MOSFET source is at the same voltage as the switching circuit ground.

-The switching circuit will then toggle the MOSFET gate voltage between it's high and low levels (say 0V and 5V for a 5V Arduino).
+The switching circuit will then toggle the MOSFET gate voltage between its high and low levels (say 0V and 5V for a 5V Arduino).
 But the voltage on the load side can be much higher.

 The primary consideration is to ensure that the switching circuit voltage is large enough